JWebMP/WebAwesome/docs/icon.rules.md

 * Font size determines the rendered size of the icon.
 * Text color is inherited unless explicitly overridden.
-* Use `fixedWidth` for aligning icons in lists or button groups.
+* Use `withFixedWidth` for aligning icons in lists or button groups.
 * The directive supports native Angular-style inputs for `color`, `backgroundColor`, and `fontSize`, which apply styles directly to the `<wa-icon>` element.

 ### Shortcut Styles for Consumers